GoSecure/xxe-workshop/codelabs/index.md

 ## Conclusion
 Duration: 00:01:00

 Misconfigured XML parser can open doors to attackers.
-Being able to read files on the vulnerable server is the main consern.
+Being able to read files on the vulnerable server is the main concern.
 But as you saw in this workshop, being able to read key files can lead to escalating to remote command execution.

-From a developper perspective, you can prevent such issue by configuring properly the XML parser in used in your application.
-Few librairies have secure configuration by default but it is best to verify with a reference such as the OWASP Cheat Sheet in the reference below.
+From a developer perspective, you can prevent such issue by configuring properly the XML parser in used in your application.
+Few libraries have secure configuration by default but it is best to verify with a reference such as the OWASP Cheat Sheet in the reference below.

 ### References